AFTERSCHOOL / FRIDAY PROGRAM

 Daily Sign-out

 All students must be signed out by an authorized adult when leaving the program at the end of the day.
-The student will not be released to anyone other than a parent, guardian, or person listed in the student’s application packet, unless the student’s parent/guardian notifies the program in advance prior to pick up time.
+A student will only be released to a parent, guardian, or an individual listed in the student’s application packet unless the parent or guardian notifies the program in advance of the pick-up time.

-If a staff member is unfamiliar with any person picking up a student, the staff member will ask to see picture identification before the student is released.
+If a staff member is unfamiliar with anyone picking up a student, they will request to see picture identification before releasing the student.

 LATE PICK UP AND LATE PICK UP FEES

-ABC closes at the indicated end time.
-We ask parents/guardians or others authorized to pick up students to (a) arrive by five minutes before the end time to allow students enough time to tidy up and gather their belongings; and (b) if running late, to take a moment to call or text the designated coordinator at the number provided so a staff member can speak to the student about the delay.
+ABC closes at the stated end time.
+We request that parents, guardians, or others authorized to pick up students: (a) arrive five minutes before the closing time to give students enough time to tidy up and collect their belongings; and (b) if running late, take a moment to call or text the designated coordinator at the provided number so that a staff member can inform the student about the delay.

-If a student is picked up more than ten (10) minutes after the site end time, the late pickup will be noted.
-After the (2nd) second occurrence of a late pickup, late fees will be assessed of $7.00 per incident each time going forward.
-After the (6th) sixth occurrence of a late pick, it may result in a student’s suspension or removal from the program.
+If a student is picked up more than ten (10) minutes after the scheduled end time, the late pickup will be recorded.
+After the second occurrence of a late pickup, a fee of $7.00 will be applied for each subsequent incident.
+The sixth occurrence of a late pickup may result in the student’s suspension or removal from the program.

 PROGRAMMING

-ABC provides a carefully designed schedule of activities that are grounded in evidence-based programs and strategies and focused on: 1) academic support; 2) wellness/life/social skills development; 3) STEM (Science, Technology, Engineering, Mathematics); 4) art programming; 5) physical education programming.
+ABC provides a thoughtfully crafted schedule of activities that are based on evidence-based programs and strategies and focus on: 1) academic support; 2) wellness and life/social skills development; 3) STEM (Science, Technology, Engineering, and Mathematics); 4) arts programming; 5) physical education programming.

 Academic Support/Literacy Instruction

-ABC stresses the importance of homework in promoting academic excellence and self-discipline and sets time aside every day for students to complete their homework or work on academic skill development.
-Students are expected to bring their homework to ABC and be responsible for taking it out of their backpacks and working on it during the designated time.
-Staff members will supervise the homework area and assist the students with their work but will not be able to check each student’s homework for accuracy.
-Parents are strongly encouraged to review homework daily.
-Students having difficulty meeting benchmarks in reading will work though lessons in the program’s differentiated literacy curriculum.
-Students having difficulty meeting benchmarks in other core subjects may be assigned to work with trained tutors.
+ABC emphasizes the significance of homework in fostering academic excellence and self-discipline.
+It allocates time each day for students to complete their assignments or focus on developing academic skills.
+Students are expected to bring their homework to ABC, taking responsibility for retrieving it from their backpacks and working on it during the designated time.
+Staff members will oversee the homework area and assist students with their work, but they cannot check each student’s homework for accuracy.
+Parents are strongly encouraged to review their children's homework daily.
+Students who struggle to meet reading benchmarks will engage in lessons within the program’s differentiated literacy curriculum.
+Those encountering challenges in other core subjects may be assigned to work with trained tutors.

-Students in grades 2nd and up, who do not have homework and are not working with tutors may use homework time to practice academic skills, explore STEM activities, or read a book.
+Students in grades 2 and above who do not have homework and are not working with tutors may use homework time to practice academic skills, explore STEM activities, or read a book.

 Life/Social Skills Development

-ABC stresses the importance of strong social awareness, relationship, problem-solving, and responsible decision-making skills.
-During this time, students will work on community building; developing pro-social, listening and communication skills; understanding others’ perspectives; managing anger and aggression; resolving conflicts; making decisions; avoiding peer pressure; understanding culture; respecting differences; and avoiding stereotypes.
+ABC emphasizes the importance of strong social awareness, relationships, problem-solving, and responsible decision-making skills.
+During this time, students will focus on community building, developing pro-social skills, listening and communication abilities, understanding others’ perspectives, managing anger and aggression, resolving conflicts, making decisions, resisting peer pressure, appreciating culture, respecting differences, and avoiding stereotypes.

 STEM (Science, Technology, Engineering, Math)